jchang-avtx/automation_test_scripts/Regression_Testbed_TF_Module/modules/testbed-aviatrix-controller/README.md

 - **deploy_controller**

 Whether to launch Aviatrix controller as part of regression testbed.
+Default is true.

 - **vpc_cidr**